Zavod Sploh

 Sound (Dis)obedience is the best festival in the world.
 As always, this year we expect: the most virtuosic and exciting performers, global stars who play in the world’s most prestigious venues, some of the finest musicians alive (or even, arguably, dead), and composers whose works dominate the grandest stages.
 They are, simply put, victorious in every sense.
 Oh, and let’s not forget: the most esteemed, top-tier, cutting-edge, legendary, masterful, magnificent, and exceptional artists.

-In short, (Un)Listening will take you on an unforgettable musical journey that you absolutely cannot miss.
+In short, Sound (Dis)obedience will take you on an unforgettable musical journey that you absolutely cannot miss.
 Hahaha.

 Sound (Dis)obedience is co-financed by the Ministry of Culture of the Republic of Slovenia and Municipality of Ljubljana.